HarshCasper/MiscProgramsInC/README.md

 The following program is the implementation of the Stack Data Structure using Arrays on C-Programming Languages with basic operations like Push, Pop, Display and Peek performed on the Stack.
 Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/Stack.c).

+- LinkedList :

+This program is an implementation of Linked List in C Programming Language with Insertion and Display Operations performed on them.
+Solution can be found here [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/LinkedList.c).